Schwenger/House-Of-Tweets/tools/PoliticianPhotoMiner/workflow.md

   - `is_compressed`: presence indicates that the download is a compressed file which has to be uncompressed to get an image file.

+### Third Crawling: `crawl-wiki.py`

+- download the Wikipedia pages for each politician
+- input: `aggregate-each.json` (hard-coded)
+- output: `crawl-wiki.json` (hard-coded)
+- output format as a dict:
+  - key: what previous formats call `full_name`
+  - value: path to "real" downloaded Wikipedia page, or `null` if no such page

 ### Converging with existing `polis.json` (`fill-in.py`)

 Hmm.
 Bad order.
 Should crawl Wikipedia first.